stemlock/Lyft_Bay_Wheels_Ridership_BigQuery_Analysis/README.md

 2. New Query (Run using bq and paste your SQL query and answer the question in a sentence, using properly formatted markdown):

   * How many trips are in the morning vs in the afternoon?

+  Here, we assume that trips are classified as morning if they begin before 12PM, and are classified as afternoon if they begin on or after 12PM.

   ```
   bq query --use_legacy_sql=false '